OT1-roy/html-converter/docs/guides/USAGE_EXAMPLES.md

 # What happens:
 # 1. Scans all HTML files in ./sample_html
 # 2. Extracts main content using intelligent scoring
+# 3. Combines all HTML files into single output
-# 3. Converts to Markdown using html-to-text engine
+# 4. Converts to Markdown using html-to-text engine
-# 4. Saves clean files to ./output directory
+# 5. Saves as single clean file to ./output directory
 ```

+### Important Default Behavior

+**The converter automatically combines all input HTML files into a single output file.** This is the default behavior - no special flags needed!

 ### Essential Commands